brokyo/seeker_ii/docs/roadmap.md

 - [x] Playing lane illumination jumps to zero when playing and selected.
 - [x] Consider motif length and if recording should record silences
 - [x] Long press for overdub in rec section
+- [x] Change lane stop logic so that all future events cancel